iann0036/tf-cfn-provider/docs/providers/telefonicaopencloud/ElbLoadbalancer.md

 ## Properties

-TBC
+`Name` - (Required) Specifies the load balancer name.
+The name is a string of 1 to 64 characters that consist of letters, digits, underscores (_), and hyphens (-).

+`Description` - (Optional) Provides supplementary information about the listener.
+The value is a string of 0 to 128 characters and cannot be <>.

+`VpcId` - (Required) Specifies the VPC ID.

+`Bandwidth` - (Optional) Specifies the bandwidth (Mbit/s).
+This parameter is mandatory when type is set to External, and it is invalid when type is set to Internal.
+The value ranges from 1 to 300.

+`Type` - (Required) Specifies the load balancer type.
+The value can be Internal or External.

+`AdminStateUp` - (Required) Specifies the status of the load balancer.
+Value range: 0 or false: indicates that the load balancer is stopped.
+Only tenants are allowed to enter these two values.
+1 or true: indicates that the load balancer is running properly.
+2 or false: indicates that the load balancer is frozen.
+Only tenants are allowed to enter these two values.

+`VipSubnetId` - (Optional) Specifies the ID of the private network to be added.
+This parameter is mandatory when type is set to Internal, and it is invalid when type is set to External.

+`Az` - (Optional) Specifies the ID of the availability zone (AZ).
+This parameter is mandatory when type is set to Internal, and it is invalid when type is set to External.

+`ChargeMode` - (Optional) This is a reserved field.
+If the system supports charging by traffic and this field is specified, then you are charged by traffic for elastic IP addresses.
+The value is traffic.

+`EipType` - (Optional) This parameter is reserved.

+`SecurityGroupId` - (Optional) Specifies the security group ID.
+The value is a string of 1 to 200 characters that consists of uppercase and lowercase letters, digits, and hyphens (-).
+This parameter is mandatory only when type is set to Internal.

+`VipAddress` - (Optional) Specifies the IP address provided by ELB.
+When typeis set to External, the value of this parameter is the elastic IP address.
+When type is set to Internal, the value of this parameter is the private network IP address.
+You can select an existing elastic IP address and create a public network load balancer.
+When this parameter is configured, parameters bandwidth, charge_mode, and eip_type are invalid.

+`Tenantid` - (Optional) Specifies the tenant ID.
+This parameter is mandatory only when type is set to Internal.

 ## Return Values

 ### Fn::GetAtt

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`VpcId` - See Argument Reference above.
+`VpcId` - See Properties above.

-`Bandwidth` - See Argument Reference above.
+`Bandwidth` - See Properties above.

-`Type` - See Argument Reference above.
+`Type` - See Properties above.

-`AdminStateUp` - See Argument Reference above.
+`AdminStateUp` - See Properties above.

-`VipSubnetId` - See Argument Reference above.
+`VipSubnetId` - See Properties above.

-`Az` - See Argument Reference above.
+`Az` - See Properties above.

-`ChargeMode` - See Argument Reference above.
+`ChargeMode` - See Properties above.

-`EipType` - See Argument Reference above.
+`EipType` - See Properties above.

-`SecurityGroupId` - See Argument Reference above.
+`SecurityGroupId` - See Properties above.

-`VipAddress` - See Argument Reference above.
+`VipAddress` - See Properties above.

-`Tenantid` - See Argument Reference above.
+`Tenantid` - See Properties above.

 `UpdateTime` - Specifies the time when information about the load balancer.